markusdemedeiros/lucid/README.md

 + Shaunak Tulshibagwale (student # 1):
 + Jason Hsu (student # 2):
-+ Peyton Seigo: Team Member Name 3 (student # 3):
++ Peyton Seigo: (student # 3):
-+ Markus de Medeiros
++ Markus de Medeiros: (student # 4)

 We call ourselves: optional awesome team name 2.

 ## Product Pitch

-Our Pro(ject/duct) is a music visualizer that processes a song with various transformations and creates a visualization of shapes/colors using it.
+This project aims to create visualizations of audio files (songs) by reading and applying transformations to audio files (using [Conduit Audio](https://hackage.haskell.org/package/conduit-audio-0.2.0.3)) which could include fourier transforms, frequency isolations, etc. The transformed audio is then used with [Reanimate](https://hackage.haskell.org/package/reanimate), a haskell animation library based on SVG's.

-- Mention doing it in a way that uses pure haskell functions can be written to make our code flexible.
-Haskell is good for this, because if we can write an interface that uses polymorphic types, the data reading, processing, rendering, and saving steps will be polymorphic.
+We hope that in completion, this project will create unique visualizations that make use of many libraries available to transform audio.
+We also intend to use this audio to incorporate varieties of colors, shapes and entropy into the visualizations.
+Currently, we have Conduit Audio for our audio transformations, but later we could use more sophisticated libraries to get cooler audio transformations/visualizations.

-Replace this with a pitch for your project and the problem it solves.
-This is your vision for what the project would like like as a complete product, ready for awesome action.
-(Yes, awesomeness seems to be a theme.)
+We also hope for visualizations to be usable by external devices such as LED lights, LED light strips for a more lively musical experience.
+The visualizations, transformations, will all have run in real time for a timely visual.
-It may be as short as a couple of paragraphs, or it may be longer.
-It should **definitely** take less than 4 minutes to read carefully and thoroughly.
+The proof-of-concept has been written to make our code flexible; By using interfaces that use polymorphic types, the steps of reading, processing, rendering, and saving data will also be polymorphic.

 Be sure that this touches clearly on the [project requirements](https://steven-wolfman.github.io/cpsc-312-website/project.html#project-requirements).